 In the past, my research has focused on popular literary genres (e.g. science fiction, the Western), on recreational forms (baseball, kung fu), and on the ways that mass-cultural phenomena (from roller coasters to Kodak cameras) impress themselves on the literary imagination.
 Rather than assuming that historical contexts help to explain a particular literary text, I assume that literature provides access to an otherwise unrecuperable history.
-That is, I assume that the act of literary analysis (including formal analysis) can become an "historiographical operation" all its own.
+In other words, I believe that the act of literary analysis (including formal analysis) can become an "historiographical operation" all its own.